anetczuk/cpp-memory-performance/doc/i7_vbox_1/README.md

 ![Environment comparison on linked list](host_cllist_comparison.png "Environment comparison on linked list")

 Chart presents comparison of efficiency of *RAM* on linked list.
-Performance of VBox until container size of 2MB is the same as for host -- it means until *RAM* is not involved in execution.
+Performance of VBox until container size of 2MB is the same as for host -- it means *RAM* is not involved in execution.
 Beyond that point utilization of *RAM* rises.
 In this case virtualized environment performs significantly worse than host environment.
 It means VirtualBox utilizes physical memory with additional high cost.